lawrennd/old_talks/_ai/includes/ml-systems-design-long.md

 * Mischevious-Adversarial
 }

-\notes{One of the first automated decision making systems was Watt's governor, as held by "Science" on Holborns viaduct.
-Watt's governor was a key component in his steam engine.
+\notes{One of the first automated decision making systems was the centrifugal governor, as held by "Science" on Holborns viaduct.
+The centrifugal governor was a key component in his steam engine.
 It senses increases in speed in the engine and closed the steam valve to prevent the engine overspeeding and destroying itself.
-Until the invention of this device, it was a human job to do this.
+Until the invention of this device, it was a human job to do this.}

-The formal study of governors and other feedback control devices was then began by [James Clerk Maxwell](https://en.wikipedia.org/wiki/James_Clerk_Maxwell), the Scottish physicist.
+\notes{The formal study of governors and other feedback control devices was then began by [James Clerk Maxwell](https://en.wikipedia.org/wiki/James_Clerk_Maxwell), the Scottish physicist.
 This field became the foundation of our modern techniques of artificial intelligence through Norbert Wiener's book *Cybernetics* [@Wiener:cybernetics48].
-Cybernetics is Greek for governor, a word that in itself simply means helmsman in English.
+Cybernetics is Greek for governor, a word that in itself simply means helmsman in English.}

-The recent WannaCry virus that had a wide impact on our health services ecosystem was exploiting a security flaw in Windows systems that was first exploited by a virus called Stuxnet.
+\notes{The recent WannaCry virus that had a wide impact on our health services ecosystem was exploiting a security flaw in Windows systems that was first exploited by a virus called Stuxnet.}

-Stuxnet was a virus designed to infect the Iranian nuclear program's Uranium enrichment centrifuges.
-A centrifuge is prevented from overspeed by a controller, just like Watt's governor.
-Only now it is implemented in control logic, in this case on a Siemens PLC controller.
+\notes{Stuxnet was a virus designed to infect the Iranian nuclear program's Uranium enrichment centrifuges.
+A centrifuge is prevented from overspeed by a controller, just like the centrifugal governor.
+Only now it is implemented in control logic, in this case on a Siemens PLC controller. }

-Stuxnet infected these controllers and took over the response signal in the centrifuge, fooling the system into thinking that no overspeed was occuring.
-As a result, the centrifuges destroyed themselves through spinning too fast.
+\notes{Stuxnet infected these controllers and took over the response signal in the centrifuge, fooling the system into thinking that no overspeed was occuring.
+As a result, the centrifuges destroyed themselves through spinning too fast. }

-This is equivalent to detaching Watt's governor from the steam engine.
+\notes{This is equivalent to detaching the governor from the steam engine.
 Such sabotage would be easily recognized by a steam engine operator.
-The challenge for the operators of the Iranian Uranium centrifuges was that the sabotage was occurring inside the electronics.
+The challenge for the operators of the Iranian Uranium centrifuges was that the sabotage was occurring inside the electronics.}

-That is the effect of an adversary on an intelligent system, but even without adveraries, the mischief of a 10 year old can confuse our AIs.
+\notes{That is the effect of an adversary on an intelligent system, but even without adveraries, the mischief of a 10 year old can confuse our AIs.}

 \includeyoutube{1y2UKz47gew}